Kids safely training BJJ

 Behavior & Bullying

-Using Jiu-Jitsu to bully or show off is grounds for removal.
+Using Jiu-Jitsu to bully, show off, or pressure someone is grounds for removal.

-• Hands stay to ourselves in the lobby & stairwell.
+• Hands stay to ourselves in the lobby and stairwell

-• We listen to parents about school issues.
+• We listen to parents about school issues and make a plan when a child needs extra support

 If a Bump or Scare Happens